srisha2007/MathServer/README.md

 Create a New App under the Django Admin project.

 ### Step 4:
+Create a HTML file to implement form based input and output.

+### Step 5:
 Create python programs for views and urls to perform server side processing.

-### Step 5:
-Create a HTML file to implement form based input and output.

 ### Step 6:
+Receive input values from the form using request.POST.get().

+### Step 7:
+Calculate the total bill amount (including GST).

+### Step 8:
+Display the calculated result in the server console.

+### Step 9:
+Render the result to the HTML template.

+### Step 10:
-Publish the website in the given URL.
+Publish the website in Localhost.

-## PROGRAM :
+## PROGRAM:

-## SERVER SIDE PROCESSING:
+## OUTPUT - SERVER SIDE:

-## HOMEPAGE:
+## OUTPUT - WEBPAGE:

 ## RESULT:
-The program for performing server side processing is completed successfully.
+The a web page to calculate total bill amount with GST from price and GST percentage using server-side scripts is created successfully.